Serious about Security

 Square enables trusted transactions between you and your customers by making secure payments as simple as possible.
 We do this by bringing to our sellers the technologies and monitoring that once were only available to the largest of merchants.

-In addition, we monitor each transaction to detect suspicious behavior from the moment it is processed to settlement.
+In addition, we monitor each transaction to detect suspicious behaviour from the moment it is processed to settlement.
 Square uses our algorithms to spot and freeze malicious or suspicious activity.
 We’re looking out for you and your customers at each step.

 Partners in security

 Square is the merchant of record for every transaction, which means we’ll do the heavy lifting for you.
 We take care of your compliance and processing.
 In the event of payment disputes, you don’t have to worry about dealing with the bank.
-Send us the documentation we need to challenge the dispute and we’ll take care of the rest.
-When the bank makes their final decision, we’ll let you know.
+Send us the documentation we need to challenge the dispute, and we’ll take care of the rest.
+When the bank makes its final decision, we’ll let you know.
 You just focus on your business.

 Card-processing systems adhere to the PCI Data Security Standard (PCI-DSS).
+In addition to this, we are ISO 27001 certified.

 Stopping fraud before it happens